arpitaapatel/Crop-Disease-Detection/README.md

-# Comprehensive Crop Disease Detection System
+#  Crop Disease Detection System

 A full-stack AI-powered application for detecting crop diseases from uploaded images across **all major crop types**.
 The system uses a fine-tuned MobileNetV2 model to classify **85+ disease classes** and provides comprehensive treatment recommendations for cereals, vegetables, fruits, legumes, and root crops.